 While hydrotreating does increase the fuel’s cetane level, most of the side effects of hydrotreating are less than desirable.
-Fuel economy of ultra low sulfur diesel is estimated to decrease by 1% and, according to the EPA, severe hydrotreating also increases fuel production costs by 5 to 7 cents per gallon.
+The fuel economy of ultra-low sulfur diesel is estimated to decrease by 1% and, according to the EPA, severe hydrotreating also increases fuel production costs by 5 to 7 cents per gallon.
 However, these costs may be significantly higher depending on the market, distribution, and other production factors.
-Lower fuel lubricity is known to contribute to increased engine wear which can also increase maintenance and repair costs for equipment that consume ultra low sulfur diesel.
+Lower fuel lubricity is known to contribute to increased engine wear which can also increase maintenance and repair costs for equipment that consume ultra-low sulfur diesel.

-Alone, ultra low sulfur diesel has a higher affinity to water than traditional diesel.
+Alone, ultra-low sulfur diesel has a higher affinity to water than traditional diesel.
 Water is known to be one of the main contributors to tank corrosion while also fostering rapid microbial growth in diesel.
 It has been shown that mixing ULSD with small amounts of biofuel, such as ethanol, may accelerate tank corrosion.
-This due to the microbes in the diesel fuel digesting trace amounts ethanol, creating high-enough levels of acetic acid to cause significant corrosion of the surrounding tank.
+This is due to the microbes in the diesel fuel digesting trace amounts of ethanol, creating high-enough levels of acetic acid to cause significant corrosion of the surrounding tank.

 Fortunately, there are a number of products and technologies created to help mitigate the undesirable side effects of ULSD.

 There may be several issues created from the processing of Ultra Low Sulfur Diesel (ULSD) but almost none of them are unable to be addressed through the adoption of new fuel technologies and products.